 In 2009 a male was captured in northern Pakistan (Great Karakorum Mountains, west of Chikar, 4000–4500m, viii.2009 (leg.
 V. Gurko, coll.
 Sphingidae museum of Czech Rep.)).
 This could have been the result of an 'import' of a pupa or adult from Europe, or a representative of an isolated, relict population.
 However, as Humairah Hanif et al. (2016) records a further 16 individuals from Chakwal Punjab, this species must be resident.
-DNA barcode sequence analysis has since confirmed that this population is allied to Mimas tiliae kitchingi Melichar & Řezáč, 2015.
+DNA barcode sequence analysis has since confirmed that this population is allied to Mimas tiliae kitchingi Melichar & Řezáč, 2015 from northern Iran.

 Extra-limital range.
 None.